Hatrask/local-booru/README.md

 ## Maintenance

+### Exporting Your Collection

+A command-line script is provided to export your entire collection into a single `.zip` file.
+This is perfect for creating backups or migrating to another system without any data loss.

+1. Navigate to the project's root directory in your terminal.
+2. Run the script:
+    ```bash
+    python export_collection.py
+    ```
+3. A file named `booru_export.zip` will be created.
+This archive contains:
+    *   A `metadata.json` file with information about every image and its associated tags.
+    *   An `images/` folder containing all of your uploaded media.

 ### Factory Reset

 If you wish to completely erase all data and start over, a command-line script is provided. **This is a destructive, irreversible action.**